 Rosemary was not yet six when Fern was removed.
 Over the years, she’s managed to block a lot of memories.
 She’s smart, vulnerable, innocent, and culpable.
 With some guile, she guides us through the darkness, penetrating secrets and unearthing memories, leading us deeper into the mystery she has dangled before us from the start.
 Stripping off the protective masks that have hidden truths too painful to acknowledge, in the end, “Rosemary” truly is for remembrance.

-A Week in Winter by Maeve Binchy (8 copies)
+A Week in Winter by Maeve Binchy (325 pages, 8 copies)

 Stoneybridge is a small town on the west coast of Ireland where all the families know each other.
 When Chicky Starr decides to take an old, decaying mansion set high on the cliffs overlooking the windswept Atlantic Ocean and turn it into a restful place for a holiday by the sea, everyone thinks she is crazy.
 Helped by Rigger (a bad boy turned good who is handy around the house) and Orla, her niece (a whiz at business), Stone House is finally ready to welcome its first guests to the big warm kitchen, log fires, and understated elegant bedrooms.
 Laugh and cry with this unlikely group as they share their secrets and—maybe—even see some of their dreams come true.
 Full of Maeve’s trademark warmth and humor, once again, she embraces us with her grand storytelling.

-When I Found You by Catherine Hyde (8 Copies)
+When I Found You by Catherine Hyde (397 pages, 8 Copies)